ansible/pytest-ansible/README.md

         ansible_module.ping()
 ```

-Sometimes, only a single host is down, and others will have properly returned
+Sometimes, only a single host is unreachable, and others will have properly
-data.
-The following demonstrates how to catch the exception, and inspect the
+returned data.
+The following demonstrates how to catch the exception, and
-results.
+inspect the results.

 ```python
 @pytest.mark.ansible(inventory='good:bad')